Whole30 Pork Tenderloin

 Step 8

-Finally, remove from oven.
-Wait 5 minutes then slice and serve.
+Finally, remove Whole30 pork tenderloin from the oven.
+Wait around 5 minutes then slice and serve.

 Instant Pot Method